black-sliver/PopTracker/doc/PACKS.md

 `{<checkrule1>, <checkrule2>}` in example above are combined as: `(<checkrule1> AND <checkrule2>)` have to be met to check.

 In PopTracker (since 0.19.1) rules can be specified as json array instead of string, which allows to use `,` inside names or arguments

+**Parent:**
+With `"parent"`, the location's parent can be overwritten.
+Since PopTracker v0.19.2.
+This is useful to put a location from `dungeons.json` into a location from `overworld.json`, which could also be done with `@` access rules.

 **Sections:**
 The popup is segmented into sections.